tropic322/SimpleBuild/README.md

-My graduation project.
+One of my university project(alpha try before diploma project).
 Not as cool as what I did for Samsung IT Academy, but it was still a good practice with Spring and Thymeleaf